A limited liability company (LLC) with two or more members is a multi-member LLC (MMLLC).

 - Only LP general partners can be involved in the management of the business.
 If a limited partner becomes involved in the management of the business, they could lose their liability protection.
 In a multi-member LLC, all members can manage the business without affecting their liability protection.

-Now that you’re up to speed with multi-member LLCs, you can begin the entity decision process for you and your plus one (or two or three).
+Now that you’re up to speed with multi-member LLCs, you can begin the business structure decision process for you and your plus one (or two or three).